openpaperwork/libpillowfight/README.md

 # pillowfight

-Library containing various image processing algorithms.
+Really simple C Library containing various image processing algorithms.
 It includes Python 3 bindings designed to operate on Pillow images (PIL.Image).

 The C library depends only on the libc.